andrejcbittencourt/webGrabber/README.md

 ```

 ## Usage
-create a grab config json file in the *src/grabs* directory of the project
+Create a grab config json file in the *src/grabs* directory of the project

 Hello World example: *hello-world.json*